City guide • Geneva

 Take housing seriously from day one

 Geneva is one of the toughest housing markets in Switzerland.
-A confirmed address makes many parts of the move easier, which is why accommodation should be treated as a serious early priority.
+A confirmed address makes many parts of the move easier, and plenty of newcomers end up considering nearby areas or cross border living because supply inside Geneva can be tight.

 Why it matters